Roland Garros Betting

 Why is Roland Garros so unique?

 Mainly it’s due to the surface on which the competition is played.
 The orange clay surface is something that really makes Roland Garros stand out.
-It also makes it an incredibly difficult competition to win for most tennis players, which makes Rafael Nadal’s incredible record all the more impressive.
+It also makes it an incredibly difficult competition to win for most tennis players.
+This makes Rafael Nadal’s incredible record all the more impressive.

 Why are Europeans so dominant at Roland Garros?

-Quite simply because players will have grown up playing on them and will have mastered ways to adapt their game suitably.
-Americans, for instance, will have grown up playing on hard courts, so struggle to make the adjustment, but they themselves excel on their preferred surface.
+Quite simply because players will have grown up playing on these surfaces and will have mastered ways to adapt their game.
+Americans, for instance, will have grown up playing on hard courts, so struggle to make the adjustment.